 10 Disadvantages of Playing Sports

 I'm been playing sports as an amateur for over forty years.
-For sure, I've experienced many social, mental and physical health benefits from participating in tennis, soccer, and badminton teams over that period, but I thought it might be interesting and informative to list the negatives in an article.
+For sure, I've experienced many social, mental and physical health benefits from participating in tennis, soccer, rugby, badminton, and other teams over that period, but I thought it might be interesting and informative to list the negatives in an article.

 Below are my 10 disadvantages of playing sports.